"Do not be conformed to this world, but be transformed by the renewing of your minds,

 for God's grace for the Community, and work to incorporate the Supporting Values into

 Some of our key tools and methods:

-RULE OF LIFE – Members build a Personal Rule of Life – a personal expression of
+RULE OF LIFE – Members follow a Common Rule of Life (See tab RULE).
+But they may

 JOURNALING – Members are encouraged to jot down the events of the day, and reflect